DFE-Digital/tra-digital-design-history/app/posts/check-the-record-of-a-teacher/2023-09-01-inviting-people-to-use-the-service.md

 date: 2023-09-01
 ---

-Initially we’ll only allow people from teacher recruitment agencies to use the Check the record of a teacher service.
+Initially we’ll only allow people from teacher recruitment agencies to use the new service to check the record of a teacher.

 The current Employer Access service has around 1000 users from around 350 recruitment agencies.

-We’ve chosen this group because:

-- they do not need the ‘add to my organisation’ function in Employer Access - we have not yet decided whether to offer a similar function in the new service
-- they only need to search for teachers in the Children’s Barred List - if they needed to search for other people, they’d need the separate service which will not launch immediately

-We’ll automatically give these users access to the service.
-They will not need to request access or provide extra information.
+We’ll automatically give these users access to the new service.
+They will not need to ask for access or give extra information.

-## Email
+## Why we’re inviting users from recruitment agencies first

+We’ve chosen to start with users from recruitment agencies because they do not need to be able to:

+- add teachers to their organisation within the service
+- check whether people other than teachers are on the Children’s Barred List

+### Adding a teacher to an organisation

+Some types of users can add teachers to their organisation in Employer Access.
+They can see a list of all teachers who have been added to their organisation.

+We need to do research to find out how useful this feature is.
+We have not yet decided whether to offer a similar feature in the new service.

+Recruitment agencies do not need to add a teacher to their organisation.
+The school which employs the teacher can instead add the teacher to their organisation.

+### Checking the Children’s Barred List

+The Children’s Barred List is maintained by the Disclosure and Barring Service.

+People on the list are not allowed to work with children.
+This includes teaching roles and also other jobs.

+Recruitment agencies are only allowed to check the list for people applying to work as teachers.
+The agencies can do this using the new service to check the record of a teacher.

+Some types of users can check the Children’s Barred List separately.
+We will launch a [separate service](/check-the-childrens-barred-list/) to allow this.

+## How we’ll invite people to use the service

+We’ll send an email to all users of Employer Access who work for recruitment agencies.

 {% from "email/macro.njk" import appEmail %}
 {{ appEmail({
+  subject: "Employer Access is being replaced by a new service",
   content: "

-Subject: Employer Access is being replaced by a new service

 Dear ((name))